LunaM00n/File-Upload-Lab/README.md

 <b>About</b>

 I collected all of file upload bypass techniques.
 You can found many articles for file upload.
-When i knew new things to test, I will update.
+When i know new things to test, I will update.

-Screenshot
+<b>Screenshot</b>
 <img src="https://s23.postimg.org/kph37jcvv/dvfu.png">

 <b>Author</b>